• Skip to primary navigation

 Conclusion:

-It gives new way to send sound in places with low light.
+This circuit gives new way to send sound in places with low light, so try different parts to get best result for our need.

 References: